landano/landano.github.io/pages/project-catalyst.md

       outline: false
       style: light
 ---
+## WHAT IS PROJECT CATALYST?
+Project Catalyst is an innovative part of the Cardano blockchain, functioning as a community-driven fund and a platform for decentralized innovation.
+It allows ADA holders to propose, discuss, and vote on various projects aimed at improving and expanding the Cardano ecosystem.
+This democratic approach to governance and funding enables the Cardano community to directly influence the network's development.
+By participating in Project Catalyst, stakeholders can support initiatives that align with their vision for the blockchain, fostering a more vibrant and collaborative environment for growth and advancement within the Cardano ecosystem.

 ## THE THREE LANDANO FUND 11 CATALYST PROPOSALS
 ### <a href="https://cardano.ideascale.com/c/idea/112624" target="_blank">Cardano Mendix plug-in by the Landano team</a>